AssistantEngine/filament-assistant/README.md

 ```

-Feel free to change the assistants, add new tools and also update the other configuration parameters.
+Feel free to change the assistants, add new tools and also update the other configuration parameters as needed.

 ### Conversation Option Resolver